be-learners-team/be-learners-team.github.io/_features/1-belief-modeling.md

 ---

 Contemporary chatbots largely fail at choosing the appropriate level of confidence when conveying uncertain information.
 Although there are mathematical ways to address that (e.g., [belief functions](https://www.hds.utc.fr/~tdenoeux/dokuwiki/en/bf)), their comparative utility is yet to be explored.

+A new generation of chatbots based on reasoning, or “thinking,” models feature test-time compute scaling.
+This means that before giving a response, the model produces intermediary output (“reasoning tokens”), [expected to increase](https://doi.org/10.48550/arXiv.2410.13639) the model performance in proportion to the compute resources spent.
+This has not been the case with the previous generation such as ChatGPT-4o.
+Test-time compute scaling has a potential to improve Belief Modeling, although convincing evidence is lacking.
+OpenAI o1, Gemini Thinking, DeepSeek-R1, and Sky-T1, among others, are examples of reasoning models.